Transfer (association football): Transfer bans

-In 2012, Scottish team Rangers were given a 12-month registration ban by the Scottish Football Association for breaching rule 66 – bringing the game into disrepute.
+Also in 2012, Scottish team Rangers were given a 12-month registration ban by the Scottish Football Association for breaching rule 66 – bringing the game into disrepute.
 This meant Rangers could still transfer players into the club, but they could not be registered with the governing body.
 This came after Rangers entered administration.
 A Court of Session judge had ruled that the Scottish Football Association (SFA) acted beyond its powers in imposing the year-long transfer ban on Rangers, but Rangers accepted the ban as a condition of gaining membership to the Scottish Football Association.
-Also in 2012, fellow Scottish team Hearts received a two-month ban for failing to pay the wages of six first-team players and manager McGlynn on time.
-In 2013 they received an eight-month ban for entering administration, meaning new players would not be able to registered with the club until February 2014.
+In 2012, fellow Scottish team Hearts received a two-month ban for failing to pay the wages of six first-team players and manager McGlynn on time.
+In 2013, they received an eight-month ban for entering administration, meaning new players would not be able to registered with the club until February 2014.

 In December 2012, English team Bury received a transfer ban after the club took out a short-term loan with the Professional Footballers' Association (PFA).
 The ban was lifted in January 2013 after they repaid the loan, but in February they received a second embargo after receiving another loan from the PFA.
 This embargo lasted until May 2013, when the club were taken over by Stewart Day and the loans were repaid, at which point the club had been relegated to League Two and been forced to release 16 players.
 In 2013, English team Watford received a five-month transfer ban for breaching football rules during the period from September 2011 until former owner Laurence Bassini sold the club to Giampaolo Pozzo in June 2012.
 Watford and Bassini were found guilty of failing to inform the football authorities about financial agreements set up with a company called LNOC, in particular their role in the transfer of Danny Graham to Swansea City.
 During the embargo period Watford were still able to register players with prior permission from league officials.

-In 2013, French team Nantes received a ban lasting two transfer windows after breaking rules over the 2012 signing of striker Ismaël Bangoura from Emirati club Al Nasr.
+Also in 2013, French team Nantes received a ban lasting two transfer windows after breaking rules over the 2012 signing of striker Ismaël Bangoura from Emirati club Al Nasr.
 It was ruled that Nantes had persuaded Bangoura to break his contract with the UAE team, and were fined €4.5 million by FIFA, to be paid to Al Nasr.
 After an initial reprieve, the ban was upheld.